pearlyzh/learning-notes/common/common.md

 				- Servlet container contain and manage a servlet life cycle
 				- https://stackoverflow.com/questions/44172261/how-spring-boot-application-works-internally#:~:text=From%20the%20run%20method%2C%20the,inside%20JVM%20which%20is%20known
 			- Boot vs Cloud vs MVC:
-				- Boot: a framework for setting up an application quickly, enables us to focus just on the business code (reduce botter-plate configuration code)
+				- Boot: a framework for setting up an application quickly, enables us to focus just on the business code (reduce boiler-plate configuration code)
 				- MVC: One of projects in Spring framework which supports building web oriented application (based on Servlet)
 			- Spring Cloud: provides tools for developers to quickly build some of the common patterns in distributed systems
 			- Servlet: